GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/script-fu-author-guide.md

 within and between Gimp sessions.
 That is, the next time a user invokes the script, the dialog will show the same settings as the last time they chose the filter.
-This is not true for v2 *script-register*, where settings persist only during a GIMP session.
+This is not true for v2 *script-fu-register*, where settings persist only during a GIMP session.

 The dialog for a script declared with the new registration functions will also have buttons for resetting to initial or factory values of settings, and buttons for saving and restoring a set of settings, by name.

-### script-fu-register-regular
+### script-fu-register-procedure

-Use *script-fu-register-regular* to register PDB procedures that are not filters or renderers.
+Use *script-fu-register-procedure* to declare PDB procedures that are not filters or renderers.
-("Regular" denotes "more general."
-Such plugins are the general case.
+"Procedure" denotes the general case.
-Plugins that take an image and drawables are specialized.)
+Plugins that are filters or renerers, taking an image and drawables, are special and you instead declare them using *script-fu-register-filter.*

-It lets you declare a script that:
+*Script-fu-register-filter* declares a script that:

-    - is always enabled
+* is always enabled
-    - can save its settings between sessions
+* can save its settings between sessions

-You don't declare "image types" as you do with *script-fu-register* in v2.
+You don't declare "image types" as you do with *script-fu-register*.
 GIMP enables your plugin regardless of the mode of any image a user has selected.

 You don't declare "multilayer capability"